 The Benefits of Bloom's Taxonomy

-Bloom’s Taxonomy remains one of education’s most powerful frameworks.
+Bloom’s Taxonomy remains one of education’s most powerful and well known evaluation frameworks.
 Originally developed by Benjamin Bloom in 1956 and revised in 2001, this hierarchical model continues to revolutionize how we approach teaching, learning, and assessment across disciplines.

 What is Bloom’s Taxonomy?